 Essential coverage for a safe, productive workplace.

-Workers’ compensation insurance in the middle Tennessee area, including Nashville and surrounding counties.
+Workers’ compensation insurance in the middle Tennessee area, including Nashville, TN and surrounding counties.

 Workers’ compensation insurance covers employees injured on the job or in auto accidents while on business.
 It also covers work-related illnesses.
 We’ll work with you to find a solution that creates a safer and more productive workplace.

 Workers’ compensation insurance, or simply workers’ comp, is not just a legal requirement in some states–it’s an investment in your staff’s security.

 The precise rules vary from state to state, but the general rule is that your business must take out workers’ compensation insurance for employees that pays out if they are injured at work.

 In principle, the workers’ comp payouts will cover medical bills, care costs and a portion of any lost wages.
 Plus, in the worst-case scenario, workers’ compensation insurance will cover funeral costs and death benefits.

 Which business insurance is right for your company?

 Explore how having the right business insurance can protect your company from the unexpected.

 Are you about to hire your next workers' compensation claim?
 In an effort to get a position filled quickly, you may take shortcuts that could cost you thousands of dollars.